 Nothing is a simple one and done with paint.

-Seriously, you may love it when you first put it on and then the sun goes down and boom… it looks completely different and you are up all night pissed off… lol
+Seriously, you may love it when you first put it on and then the sun goes down and boom… it looks completely different and you are up all night frustrated about it.

 CHALK PAINT RECIPE

 I highly recommend that you follow this recipe.
-My cabinets still looks amazing!
+My cabinets still look amazing!

 - Plaster of Paris